McMenamins Hotel Oregon UFO Festival: Size

 By 2021, the festival was attracting an annual attendance of up to 10,000 persons.
 As of 2025, it is the largest UFO enthusiast event in Oregon, United States; the second-largest UFO event in the United States after the Roswell, New Mexico UFO festival; and the largest annual event in McMinnville.

 Activities

-Past events at the festival have included a pet costume contest, an alien costume parade, an "Alien Abduction Dash 5K" run, and UFO trivia competitions.
+Past events at the festival have included a pet costume contest, an alien costume parade, an "Alien Abduction Dash 5K" run, music, and UFO trivia competitions.